 A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
 In most instances, your premium will double with a DUI.
 According to CarInsurance.com, in some states, rates can increase by 83% after the first DUI and up to 206% after a second.

-After a DUI, finding affordable or any coverage can be difficult, but based on our data, the companies below are the best insurers for seniors with a DUI in South Dakota:
+After a DUI, finding affordable or any coverage can be difficult, but based on our data, these insurers are the best options for seniors with a DUI in South Dakota:

 Cheapest car insurance for seniors after an accident in South Dakota